Administration & Board Members

 Secretary

-Colin is a husband to his wife of 19 years and they have two boys, 18 & 14.
+Colin is a husband to his wife of 20 years and they have two boys, 18 & 14.
 They spend time riding their off road toys in the desert and sand dunes.
 He started in the fire service in 2004 at Groom Creek Fire District in Prescott, AZ and worked there until 2011.
 In 2012, Colin hired on with Golder Ranch Fire District outside Tucson, AZ.
 He currently works as a Captain and is the wildland coordinator.
 Colin has an AAS in Fire Science and Paramedicine and is working on his BS of Fire Administration.
 He is qualified as a strike team, engine and ICT4.

 Colin first began as a student at the academy in 2005.
 From 2007-2019 he was an instructor for S-211, S-212, and S-130/190.
-He is now on his fifth year of being a member of the IMT and serves as the secretary for the board of directors.
+He is now on his sixth year of being a member of the IMT and serves as the secretary for the board of directors.

 • Koreena Manthei